USAFA-ECE/ece382/docs/syllabus.md

 The final project will be a culmination of the learned material and will include a robot maze and competition.
 The final project will include a formal laboratory write-up and seven-minute presentation describing your design, solution, and results.
 The final project is worth 25% of your final grade.

 ## Miscellaneous
-This course is designed to help in your development as an engineer or cyber scientist.
+This course is designed to help in your development as an engineer.
 Feel free to provide feedback on the lessons and labs at any time.
 If you have ideas to improve or enhance the course, please let me know.
 The class builds on concepts from the prerequisites, so it is important for you to seek help as soon as you need it.
-Procrastination is truly the enemy in a hardware design course.
+Procrastination is truly the enemy in a design course.
 A little foresight and planning and a lot of effort will result in an extremely rewarding experience serving as the basis for future microprocessor design work.